adityaax/Hotel-Management-System/README.md

 # Hotel Management System
-This is a command line hotel management system where you can perform operations such as billing, booking etc.,
+:helicopter: This is a command line based hotel management system where you can perform operations such as billing, booking etc.,

 # Why this project?
 :grinning: Easy to create